Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Methods

 \subsubsection{Evolution}

-We utilize the $N$-body code GADGET-4 \citep{Springel_2021} to simulate the evolution of the dSphs.
-In GADGET-4, there are two methods for calculating gravitational interactions; however, for this study, we use the one-sided classical tree algorithm.
-The particle-particle interactions are softened with a spline kernel with a Plummer-equivalent softening length $\epsilon$, with interactions outside 2.8$\epsilon$ being exactly Newtonian.
-For time integration, we use the standard nested leapfrog time integration scheme with a hierarchy of time bins.
-Time steps $\Delta t$ are computed based on the absolute acceleration of a particle $|\vec{a}|$, the softening length $\epsilon$, and a specified dimensionless accuracy parameter $\eta$, such that:

-\\ where we use the default value $\eta = 0.025$.
-The time steps of each particle are then binned in time bins based on time durations that divide the current simulation time by powers of two.

-Apart from these functionalities, {\sc GADGET-4} also offers group finding methods, which use the classic friends-of-friends (FOF) approach to find groups of particles of approximately virial overdensity \citep{Springel_2001}, and the {\sc SUBFIND} algorithm to identify gravitationally bound substructures in these groups in configuration space \citep{subfind,Dolag_2009}.
-We use this to identify which particles get tidally stripped during the simulation.
+We utilize the $N$-body code GADGET-4 \citep{Springel_2021} to simulate the evolution of the dSphs. {\sc GADGET-4} also offers group finding methods, which use the classic friends-of-friends (FOF) approach to find groups of particles of approximately virial overdensity \citep{Springel_2001}, and the {\sc SUBFIND} algorithm to identify gravitationally bound substructures in these groups in configuration space \citep{subfind,Dolag_2009}.
+We use this to identify which particles get tidally stripped during the simulation and which remain bound.

-Although {\sc GADGET-4} also includes an external potential (in our case, that of the Milky Way), it only offers a Hernquist potential.
-Thus, we modify {\sc GADGET-4} to read from a table of accelerations binned in cylindrical coordinates across the simulation volume.
+To model the Milky Way potential, we modify {\sc GADGET-4} to read from a table of accelerations binned in cylindrical coordinates across the simulation volume.
 The acceleration at a specific coordinate is then calculated from linear interpolation between bins.
-This method was adapted from \citet{Tress_2020} used in {\sc AREPO} \citep{Springel_2010}.
+This method was adapted from that of \citet{Tress_2020} within the {\sc AREPO} code \citep{Springel_2010}.
 We use \texttt{galpy} to construct the table of accelerations for the `light' and `heavy' Milky Way potential models.

 We simulate the dwarfs with $10^7$ particles in the dark matter halo and choose the number of stellar particles such that their masses are equal to the dark matter particle mass in order to avoid artificial spatial expansion of the stellar component of the dSph \citep{Ludlow_2019}. \citet{van_den_Bosch_2018} have shown that inadequate choice of the gravitational softening for a given number of particles can result in artificially enhanced tidal stripping and disruption of subhalos.
 We, therefore, calculate an ideal softening length for a subhalo with $N = 10^7$ particles based on \citet{van_den_Bosch_2018}, who find a relation for an NFW profile with corresponding concentration $c$ at which such instabilities can still be avoided, which we give here as:\\